-Offering a metallic finish over fine or larger areas, foil blocking creates something special.
+Offering a metallic finish over fine or larger areas up to B2 size, foil blocking creates something special.
 You can select matt or gloss foils in gold, silver or other colours and, optionally, make the foiled area stand out with blind embossing.

 Our foil blocking is normally laser compatible and suitable for laminated and coated surfaces as well as uncoated.

 Its mechanical precision gives you an uncannily accurate portrayal of the subject.
-An extensive range of colours and finishes are available from pastels to metallics.
+An extensive range of colours and finishes are available from pastels to metallics, VOID or VALID hologram or holographic foils.

 - Highly effective with matt or gloss foils.